resthub/resthub.org/spring-stack.rst

 Configuration
 -------------

-RESThub JPA module define some default values.
-You can customize them by adding a database.properties in src/main/resources with one or more of the following keys customized with your values.You should include only the customized ones.
+RESThub JPA module defines some default values.
+You can customize them by adding a database.properties in src/main/resources with one or more of the following keys customized with your values.
+You should include only the customized ones.

 REShub JPA default properties are :
 	* dataSource.driverClassName = org.h2.Driver